roc-lang/roc/crates/compiler/builtins/bitcode/src/friendly.md

 - also note: future plan to cache tests so we only re-run tests whose answers could possibly have changed. also maybe note: tests that don't perform I/O are guaranteed not to flake b/c pure functions.

-#### Formatting

-`roc format` neatly formats your source code so you don't have to.
-It also doesn't have any configuration options, so collaborators can spend time on things other than negotiating settings.

-#### Package management
+## Future plans
-- Currently just URLs (content-hashed to make them immutable)
-- No installation step, global cache of immutable downloads instead of per-project folders (no need to .gitignore anything)
+- Package manager (Currently just URLs, content-hashed to make them immutable) with searchable index and no installation step, global cache of immutable downloads instead of per-project folders (no need to .gitignore anything)
-- There is a design for a searchable package index, but it hasn't been implemented yet.

-#### Future plans
 - Step debugger with replay
 - Customizable "linter" (e.g. code mods, project-specific rules to enforce)
 - Editor plugin ecosystem that works across editors, where plugins ship with packages
 - `roc edit`

-## Friendly community

-<3